 ABSTRACT

 Phenotypic divergence among natural populations can be explained by natural selection or by neutral processes such as drift.
-Many examples in the literature compare putatively neutral (FST) and quantitative genetic (QST) differentiation in multiple populations to assess their evolutionary signature and identify traits involved with local adaptation.
+Many examples in the literature compare putatively neutral (FST) and quantitative genetic (QST) differentiation in multiple populations to assess their evolutionary signature and identify candidate traits involved with local adaptation.
 Investigating these signatures in closely related or recently diversified species has the potential to shed light on the divergence processes acting at the interspecific level.
 Here, we conducted this comparison in two subspecies of snapdragon plants (eight populations of Antirrhinum majus pseudomajus and five populations of A. m. striatum) in a common garden experiment.
 We also tested whether altitude was involved with population phenotypic divergence.
 Our results identified candidate phenological and morphological traits involved with local adaptation.
 Most of these traits were identified in one subspecies but not the other.
 Phenotypic divergence increased with altitude for a few biomass-related traits, but only in A. m. striatum.
 These traits therefore potentially reflect A. m. striatum adaptation to altitude.
 Our findings imply that adaptive processes potentially differ at the scale of A. majus subspecies.

 KEYWORDS

-Local adaptation, altitudinal gradient, quantitative genetics, subspecies, Antirrhinum majus
+Local adaptation, altitudinal gradient, quantitative genetics, subspecies divergence, Antirrhinum majus

 INTRODUCTION

-Local adaptation - the evolutionary response to selection that makes populations fitter in their own local habitat than in other populations’ local habitats - is widespread in both plant and animal species (Kawecki and Ebert, 2004; Leinonen , 2013; Halbritter , 2018).
-There is evidence for its role in the adaptive divergence of plant species (Leimu and Fischer, 2008; Hereford, 2009; Halbritter , 2018).
-For example, empirical studies have demonstrated differential adaptation in plant sister or hybridizing species, for instance between pairs of Silene (Favre , 2017), Senecio (Abbott and Brennan, 2014), Mimulus (Angert and Schemske, 2005).
-These studies compared local adaptation for sister species confronted to different ecological requirements.
+Local adaptation - the evolutionary response to selection that makes populations fitter in their own local habitat than in other populations’ local habitats - is widespread in both plant and animal species (Kawecki and Ebert, 2004; Leinonen et al, 2013; Halbritter et al, 2018).
+There is evidence for its role in the adaptive divergence of plant species (Leimu and Fischer, 2008; Hereford, 2009; Halbritter et al, 2018).
+For example, empirical studies have demonstrated differential adaptation in plant sister or hybridizing species, for instance between pairs of Silene (Favre et al, 2017), Senecio (Abbott and Brennan, 2014), and Mimulus (Angert and Schemske, 2005) species.
+These studies compared local adaptation for sister species confronted to different ecological requirements; moister and rich vs drier and disturbed sites for Silene species (Favre et al, 2017), at high vs low altitude for Senecio species (Abbott and Brennan, 2014) and Mimulus species (Angert and Schemske, 2005).
 Different species may also respond similarly to a same type of environmental gradient.
-Recently, Halbritter (2018) studies of multiple plant species along elevation gradients.
-They found significant evidence for adaptation to different elevations in terms of survival and biomassTheir results also showed variation acrossspecies in plant responses to elevationThe study of local adaptation in populations of closely related taxa exposed to environmental gradients, e.g. altitude, is an opportunity to investigate the conditions promoting or impeding the consistency of adaptive responses.
+Recently, Halbritter et al (2018) combined the information from studies of multiple plant species along elevation gradients.
+They found significant evidence for adaptation to different elevations in terms of survival and biomass, with a lower survival at foreign elevations, and a clear trend towards smaller plants at higher elevation.
+Their results also showed variation across- and within-species in plant responses to elevation.
+For example, in Capsella bursa-pastoris, native plants from higher elevation flowered at different times, both earlier and later, than plants from lower elevation (Neuffer and Hurka, 1986).
+The study of local adaptation in populations of closely related taxa exposed to environmental gradients, e.g. altitude, is an opportunity to investigate the conditions promoting or impeding the consistency of adaptive responses.